-Since the class course was seven weeks and the curriculum has only five lessons, I spent the first week showing the students classic myths (I chose Perseus and the Medusa as well as Eros and Psyche), to get them in the mood and talk about the eternal truths that people of ancient times could sense, even before the coming of Jesus.
+Using the Myth-Fantasy Curriculum in the Classroom Setting and Individually, since the class course was seven weeks and the curriculum has only five lessons, I spent the first week showing the students classic myths (I chose Perseus and the Medusa as well as Eros and Psyche), to get them in the mood and talk about the eternal truths that people of ancient times could sense, even before the coming of Jesus.
 I tried to show them how the myths contain very personal stories about the hero’s progress, and I urged them to see themselves in one of the stories at some point.

 Still, the short thing…